Skip to content

 Background

-Christina Koch is a Mission Specialist on Artemis II, launched 1 April 2026, and will become the first woman to travel beyond low Earth orbit.
-She is also responsible for the AVATAR organ-on-chip experiments aboard Orion, which use cells grown from each crew member's own bone marrow as personalised living experiments during the lunar transit.
+Christina Koch served as Mission Specialist on Artemis II, launched 1 April 2026 and splashed down 10 April, becoming the first woman to travel beyond low Earth orbit.
+She responded to a question at the post-flight press conference at JSC on 16 April with four words: "We made it happen".
+During the mission she was responsible for the AVATAR organ-on-chip experiments, using cells grown from each crew member's own bone marrow as personalised living experiments during the lunar transit.

 Koch is a NASA astronaut (class of 2013) and former field engineer for the US Antarctic Programme.
 She holds the record for the longest single spaceflight by a woman: 328 days on the ISS during Expeditions 59-61 (2019-20).
-During that mission she participated in the first all-female spacewalk with fellow astronaut Jessica Meir.
-Her long-duration spaceflight experience makes her the crew member with the most directly applicable data on the physiological effects of extended microgravity.
+She participated in the first all-female spacewalk with Jessica Meir.
+Her long-duration experience makes her the crew member with the most directly applicable ISS data on prolonged microgravity physiology.